DeFi Tax: German Guide

 Let's dive into it in-depth.

 DeFi stands for Dezentrale Finanzierung (Decentralised Finance).
 It's an all-encompassing term for the huge ecosystem of financial apps built using blockchain technology - predominantly on the Ethereum blockchain.
-In brief, DeFi looks to tackle the limitations of traditional financial markets and grant more financial freedom to people globally by removing centralised third parties, regulations, internal policies, and human error.
+In brief, DeFi looks to tackle the limitations of traditional financial markets and grant more financial freedom to people globally by removing centralized third parties, regulations, internal policies, and human error.

 The BZSt hasn't issued specific guidance on how Germany will tax DeFi transactions, even in their recently updated guidance (2022).
-This said, the BZSt has issued very clear guidance on how certain crypto transactions are taxed in Germany already - including staking, trading and more.
-What Deutschland Kryptowährung Investoren, or investors need to do is interpret the current German crypto tax guidance (or get a crypto accountant to do it) and apply the interpretation to their DeFi transactions.
+This said, the BZSt has issued very clear guidance on how certain crypto transactions are taxed in Germany already - including staking, trading, and more.
+What Deutschland Kryptowährung Investoren or investors need to do is interpret the current German crypto tax guidance (or get a crypto accountant to do it) and apply the interpretation to their DeFi transactions.

-When you sell, swap or spend crypto you may need to pay Income Tax on the profit as a result.
-However, this only applies for short-term investments, so crypto you’ve held less than a year.
+When you sell, swap, or spend crypto you may need to pay Income Tax on the profit as a result.
+However, this only applies to short-term investments, so crypto you’ve held less than a year.
 Germany isn’t interested in taxing long-term gains - that is from assets you’ve held for a year or more - so provided you’ve held your crypto for at least one year, you won’t need to pay tax on any profits as a result when you sell, swap or spend it.
 The same should go for long-term gains made from DeFi transactions.